The Problem with Slurs

 Why I Argue with People on the Internet

-CN: general discussion of oppression and silencing of marginalized people I argue with people on the internet a lot.
+I argue with people on the internet a lot.
 It’s a hobby that’s not for the faint of heart and the majority of people I talk to don’t have a clear understanding of why I do it.
 A lot of them think it’s for shallow reasons, like needing to be right or looking for something to be angry about.
-“YELLING AT PEOPLE ON THE INTERNET …Read More
+“YELLING AT PEOPLE ON THE INTERNET ACCOMPLISHES NOTHING,” a person on the internet yelled at me.

 Comorbidity: What Are the Chances?